slon1024/lets-start-solve-problem-on-kaggle/README.md

 2. Step 2 is on the branch `step2` (`git checkout step2`)
 3. Step 3 is on the branch `step3` (`git checkout step3`)

+*Note: solution is inside this file [bike-sharing-demand.ipynb](https://github.com/slon1024/lets-start-solve-problem-on-kaggle/blob/master/bike-sharing-demand.ipynb).
+After switched a branch you should refresh your notebook in a browser.*

 ## Quick review scripts
 *Note: github allowing you do a qucik review  (of course readonly).
 For bigger scripts this works very slowwwwly.*